What to Do When Your Pool Water Is Green After Opening

 How long does it take to clear a green pool?

-Light green (early-stage bloom): typically 24–72 hours with aggressive treatment and continuous filtration.
-Dark green or black water: expect 5–7 days, sometimes longer depending on the severity and your filter's capacity.
-Consistency is key — daily brushing and keeping chlorine levels elevated throughout the process significantly speeds up results.
+Light green water from an early-stage bloom typically clears in 24–48 hours with aggressive treatment and continuous filtration.
+Dark green or black water means a more established colony — expect 5–7 days, sometimes longer depending on severity and your filter's capacity.
+Consistency is what speeds it up: daily brushing and keeping chlorine elevated throughout the process make the biggest difference.

 Can I use my pool while it looks blue but still cloudy?

 Wait until the water is genuinely clear — you should be able to see the main drain at the deepest point of the pool.
 Hazy water with dead algae particles in suspension is not sanitary to swim in, and the chemistry may not be properly balanced yet.
-Run the full clearing process to completion before swimming.
+If your water is blue but cloudy, our guide on why pool water turns cloudy covers how to finish the job before you swim.

 Should I drain my green pool and refill it?